tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

   .
 PUNCT
   ```

-Slack out the this link to the class: https://spacy.io/api/annotation#pos-tagging.
-Explain to students that in this pages, they can find a complete list that describes all the POS tags.
+Slack out this link to the class: https://spacy.io/api/annotation#pos-tagging.
+Explain to students that in this page, they can find a complete list that describes all the POS tags.

 * Using the POS-tags, we can filter the words using a list comprehension with a conditional, for example, to identify all the nouns in a sentence or text.